railsbridge/docs/sites/workshop/more_teacher_training.deck.md

   * Planned breaks, lunch time
   * Remind students that there is a closing presentation at the end
   * Tell them where the bathroom is
-  * Tell them where the after party is
+  * Tell them where the after-party is

 # OUR IDEAS (KNOW WHAT'S UP 2)
 ### Establish ground rules